vacp2p/rfc.vac.dev/nomos/38/claro.md

 it sets an initial opinion:

      opinion
-        \<-- initial opinion on truth of the proposal as one of: {NO, NONE, YES}
+        &lt;-- initial opinion on truth of the proposal as one of: {NO, NONE, YES}

 The proposal proceeds in asynchronous rounds, in which each node